 Are you hyper?
 Are you always in high spirits?
-If yes, then you are “high-tension”!
+If yes, then you are a “high-tension” person!

 Now, this one’s pretty interesting.

-Have you ever been so victorious in whatever aspect that you pump your fists triumphantly and shouted “I did it!”?
-If yes, then you have just unknowingly done the guts pose!
+Have you ever been so victorious in whatever aspect that you pumped your fists triumphantly in the air and shouted “I did it!”?
+If yes, then you have just unknowingly done “the guts pose”!

-One of the most common reasons why people lack motivation at work, or worse, tend to look for another job is because of—the salary.
-Yes, you are right.
-In Japan, though, some companies generously provide its employees a salary increase, which is coined as “base-up”.
-“Up” means “to increase” and “base” refers to the “basic pay”.
+One of the most common reasons why people lack motivation at work, or tend to look for another job is because of the salary.
+In Japan, though, some companies generously provide their employees with a salary increase, which is called “base-up”.
+“Up” means “to increase” (as you’ll see it used that way in many ads) and “base” refers to the “basic pay”.

-In English, when you say mass communication you usually refer to the information exchanged at a large scale; however, in Japan, this term is used for mass media and press organizations.
+In English, when you say mass communication you usually refer to the information exchanged at a large scale; however, in Japan, this term is used to mean mass media and press organizations.

 Kiihorudaa is a Japanese word formed by linking “key” and “holder”, which results into the Japanglish word “KEY HOLDER”.
 As holder means support, the container holding a key became the word key holder.